 Summary: Literally born a crime, Trevor Noah explores his upbringing living in South Africa during apartheid.
 Being colored he never seems to fit in, Trevor is too black to be white and too white to be black.
 His coming of age story is touching, full of hardships and yet, unbelievably hilarious as Trevor Noah uses humor to remain resilient and portray the absurdity that humans can partake in.

-10 Brilliant Things about Trevor Noah’s Born a Crime
+10 Brilliant Things about BORN A CRIME by Trevor Noah

 (May Contain Spoilers)

 Born a Crime was hilarious, like laugh-out-loud funny!
 Even though the book deals with some very heavy topics, Trevor Noah uses his humor effectively and allows the reader to really grasp the absurdity that can be life.

 One of the most effective things about Born a Crime is the brutal honesty Noah has.
 He doesn’t attempt to sugarcoat things or only portray his loved ones in a positive light.
 He is real, genuine, and straightforward no matter if it is good or bad.

 Learning about a different culture and place in the world is always worthwhile.
 Obviously with Trevor Noah being born and raised in South Africa, this is where Born a Crime takes place and while Noah is just a single person from this country, he does a great job of showing some of the country’s diversity and difference amongst its people.

 Probably the most important subject in Born a Crime is that of racism.
 While one might assume that racism wouldn’t exist in a country that is majority black, colonialism has influenced all of Africa and has created huge discrepancies between races.
 These negative influences continue to have an impact today as Noah shows throughout his book.